BetterMoneyLabs/whitepaper/texts/forum2.md

 Total market cap of DePIN cryptocurrencies is about $23B (according to Messari's DePIN tracker), and this is just a tip of an iceberg when we talk about rewarding activities in digital peer-to-peer networks.

+There is need for 1-2 Rust developers to work on offchain part behind Basis, add support for trackers and notes exchange (forking current ChainCash Server would work)

 * ChainCash based payment network

+ChainCash is unique way to create money with elastic supply via trust and blockchain assets in global digital peer-to-peer environment, kinda revival of free banking, now with